Learn more about giving a gift of property to support UNICEF’s lifesaving work in our FREE guide Ways to Donate Real Estate.View My Free Brochure

 Your home is so much more than a place of shelter.
 It’s a space where you live your life and make memories.
 But as life progresses, your needs change, including the type of home that fits your lifestyle.
 Perhaps the maintenance of the property you own is becoming burdensome, yet you want to avoid the hassle of selling it — worrying about getting a fair price and having strangers in and out of your house while it’s on the market.

-There’s a solution that eliminates the responsibilities of ownership and provides assistance to vulnerable children and their families around the world: You can give your home — or another piece of property — to the U.S. Fund for UNICEF.
+There’s a solution that eliminates the responsibilities of ownership and provides assistance to vulnerable children and their families around the world: You can give your home — or another piece of property — to UNICEF USA.

-Your gift of property helps the U.S. Fund for UNICEF save lives and provides hope for a brighter future to the estimated 30 million children fleeing their homes today.
+Your gift of property helps UNICEF USA save lives and provides hope for a brighter future to the estimated 30 million children fleeing their homes today.
 These children didn’t get to choose where they live.
 Your gift of property can provide them the protection they need — and deserve.

 Ways to Give Real Estate

-You can give real estate to the U.S. Fund in the following ways:
+You can give real estate to UNICEF USA in the following ways:

 See the benefits of an outright gift.

 An outright gift.
-When you make a gift today of real estate you have owned longer than one year, you receive a federal income tax charitable deduction equal to the property's full fair market value.
+When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 You also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to the gift tax, and the gift reduces your future taxable estate.
-Please note that all gifts of real estate must be approved by the U.S. Fund for UNICEF.
+Please note that all gifts of real estate must be approved by UNICEF USA.

 A gift in your will or living trust.
 If you’re not able to give the property today, you can include a gift of real estate in your will.
 This option allows you the flexibility to change your mind.
 Contact us for sample language to share with your attorney for including a gift in your will.
 Once you make your gift, you become a member of the Danny Kaye Society.